jsconfkorea/2020.jsconfkorea.com/src/markdown/speakers/speaker-6.en.md

 title: 'Say Goodbye to Passwords and Hello to WebAuthn'
 ---

-Dozens of times a day, we identify ourselves to an online entity.
+Dozens of times a day, we identify ourselves online.

 But as the nearly 10 billion leaked accounts documented by [';--have i been pwned?](https://haveibeenpwned.com/) attest, this process has a fatal weakness–passwords.